DikshaJadhav3110/DikshaJadhav3110/README.md

 ### Hi there, I'm Diksha Jadhav! 👋

-I'm a passionate **Full-Stack Developer** and **UI/UX Enthusiast** with experience in building impactful applications.
+I'm a passionate **Full-Stack Developer** and **Backend Enthusiast** with experience in building impactful applications.
 I love working on real-world projects that enhance user experience and solve critical problems.

 ---